Before you begin

 Select this check box, if you want to backup only Exchange Online data.
 In-Place Archive for Exchange Online is also backed up if Exchange Online is selected.

 Optionally, if you want inSync to backup the Exchange Online Recoverable Items folder, which keeps the deleted emails, contacts, and calendar items in the Deletions and Purges items, select the Backup Recoverable Items check box.
-This enables inSync Cloud administrators and inSync users to restore or download data caused by accidental or malicious deletion.
+This enables inSync Cloud administrator and inSync users to restore or download data caused by accidental or malicious deletion.

 Global Exclusions for files is not applicable for emails.